Leog004/chief-stone-construction/src/data/projects/project-09.md

 ---

-This residential entry remodel transformed a dated, deteriorating threshold into a structurally sound and visually refined space.
-Featuring a subfloor rebuild, new tile installation, and a modern exterior door with integrated dog access, the project brings practical elegance to the front-facing area of the home.
+This Project features a functionality upgrade to the homeowners favorite room of the house

-🛠️ Scope of Work
+Scope of Work

-Demolished existing tile, underlayment, and deteriorated subfloor Reframed subfloor using TruFlor panels for structural reinforcement Installed underlayment and laid new tile with clean, modern pattern Replaced entry door with upgraded model featuring pet-access insert Painted and trimmed entryway interior for clean finish
+Demolished existing tile, underlayment, and deteriorated subfloor Reframed subfloor to be level with existing home Installed underlayment and laid new tile with clean, modern pattern Replaced entry door with upgraded model featuring pet-access insert New Farmhouse interior door

-🔧 Materials & Build Details

-Subfloor: TruFlor engineered panels for moisture resistance and durability
-Tile: Modern ceramic flooring with a woodgrain appearance
-Door: Steel exterior door with full insulation and pet door feature
-Underlayment: Cement board for tile stability and water defense
-Hardware: Heavy-duty fasteners and sealants for long-term performance
+Painted and trimmed interior for clean finish
+New Exterior siding and trim
+Fresh paint along with a new patio light and outlet

-🎯 Purpose & Impact
+Purpose & Impact

-Reinforced structural integrity in a high-traffic zone Enhanced visual appeal with stylish tile and sleek finishes Improved insulation and weather resistance at home’s primary entrance Increased day-to-day functionality with built-in pet access
+Reinforced structural integrity in a high-traffic zone Enhanced visual appeal with stylish tile and sleek finishes Improved insulation and weather resistance at home owners favorite entrance Increased day-to-day functionality and safety with level ground and built-in pet access

-This remodel turned a worn, drafty entry into a space that’s durable, practical, and welcoming.
-With upgraded materials and a focus on both form and function, the homeowners now have a solid, stylish first impression that blends seamlessly into the rest of the home.
+This remodel turned a worn, water damaged area into a space that’s durable, practical, and welcoming.
+With upgraded materials and a focus on both form and function, the homeowners now have a solid, stylish impression that blends seamlessly into their lifestyle.